Cribbage Endgame Rules (How the Game Ends)

 Does the dealer always get to count the crib?

-Can players finish the hand for fun?
+Can players finish the hand for fun after someone reaches 121?

 👉 More answers: Cribbage FAQ